 In Japanese, we use three writing systems: Hiragana, Katakana, and Kanji (Chinese characters).
 Understanding Japanese writing systems and how they work are crucial in mastering the language.

 You must be aware of how each set of characters functions especially if your goal is to learn to write in Japanese.
 In this article, I am going to cover the fundamental aspects of Hiragana, Katakana, and Kanji.

 We use Hiragana to spell words that are native to Japanese, such as Nihon (Japan), sakura (cherry blossom), hashi (chopsticks), okaasan (mother), as well as Japanese names and grammatical elements.

 For example, Japanese young children first learn how to say chopsticks “hashi” or “o-hashi” as growing up and listening to their family members saying the word.
 When they begin schooling, they start learning Hiragana letters.
 They gradually build connections between sounds and characters as they master each letter like “ha” is は, and “shi” is し.
 By the time children learn all the 46 letters in Hiragana, they can precisely spell words as they pronounce them.

-I have Hiragana video lessons for you if you are serious to learn to write Hiragana letters.
+I have free Hiragana Lessons for you if you want to learn to write Hiragana letters.

 Katakana is used to spell words that are NOT native to Japanese.
 For instance, Nihon (Japan) is a Japanese-origin word, hence has to be spelled either in Hiragana にほん or Kanji 日本.
 Amerika (America), on the other hand, is not a Japanese-origin word.
 It is a word imported from English and has to be spelled in Katakana アメリカ and not in Hiragana あめりか.